waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

  It is a hex string of length 40 (not sensitive to the `0x` prefix).
 - the `eth-account-privatekey` option is for your account private key on the Goerli testnet.
  It is made up of 64 hex characters (not sensitive to the `0x` prefix).
-- the `eth-client-address` is the websocket address of the hosted node on the Goerli testnet.
+- the `eth-client-address` is the WebSocket address of the hosted node on the Goerli testnet.
  You need to replace the `xxxx` with the actual node's address.

 For the last three config options i.e., `eth-account-address`, `eth-account-privatekey`, and `eth-client-address`, if you do not know how to obtain those, you may use the following tutorial on the [prerequisites of running on-chain spam-protected chat2](./pre-requisites-of-running-on-chain-spam-protected-chat2.md).